Tuesday, April 17, 2012

 There's nothing more exciting than the news of a pregnancy.
 Such a blessing.
 So much to look forward to.
 A new child to love and nurture.

 But as soon as morning sickness makes its grand entrance, that seems to be all I think about.
 My whole day revolves around my level of sickness.
 And then there's the food.
 Eating constantly so that there is always something in my belly, even though nothing sounds particularly appetizing.
-I call this "preventative eating".....though it doesn't so much prevent as it just helps it to not get worse!
+I call this "preventative eating".....though it doesn't so much prevent as it just helps from feeling worse!

 I don't know about you, but I'm one of those who is willing to try just about anything to help with the nausea.
 I'm one of those worst case scenario women who enjoys the blessing of morning sickness all day...and lasts upwards of six months.
 Seven months is my record.
 But I've also been one of those who don't find much relief in remedies and even a couple of prescriptions I've tried.